timmcginley/Agile/Concepts/MorphogeneticPrototyping/README.md

 ## Glossary of terms

 * Body Plan: An anatomical pattern.
-* Building Development Stage: A morphogenetic architecture development stageanalogous to Bownes development stages.
+* [Building Development Stage]: A morphogenetic architecture development stageanalogous to Bownes development stages.
 * Dorsal and Ventral: The back and front of an organism respectively.
 * Fate Map: A diagram that expresses the embryonic origin of tissues and their path to theirposition in the body plan.
 * HOX genes: A set of genes responsible for regulation of anatomical development